gitter-lab/metl-pub/in-silico-opt/README.md

-# In_silico_optimization
+# Simulated annealing

-METL implementation of simulated annealing adapted from Sarah Fahlberg and Chase Freschlin implementation.
+METL implementation of simulated annealing adapted from Sarah Fahlberg.

 ### Algorithm Overview:
 1. Run simulated annealing 10,000 times for 10,000 steps for each design criteria (Unobserved 5, Unobserved 10, Observed 5, and Observed 10)